 Toni has taught an elective course on the American legal system at Bucerius since 2001 and coordinates the New York side of the partnership between Bucerius and Fordham which has been going strong since 2006.
 She was awarded the Bucerius Badge of Honor in 2017.

-Cliff Larsen has been the Dean of the international, interdisciplinary Master of Law and Business at Bucerius Law School since its inception in 2006.
+Cliff Larsen was the founding Dean of the international, interdisciplinary Master of Law and Business at Bucerius Law School since its inception in 2006.
 Previously, he had been a professor at Washington & Lee University.
 In his 13 years there, he published a number of articles, in German and English, primarily in the areas of arbitration and comparative law and was named Director of International Legal Studies Programs.
 While at Washington & Lee, he taught in Mexico, frequently in Cologne for the University of California, and was a Fulbright Senior Scholar and Commerzbank Visiting Professor of Law at Bucerius Law School, where he taught in English in the International Program and in German in the LL.B. curriculum.